Montréal spring break activities for families

-Spring Break happens near the end of winter here in Montréal, March 4-11, so kids can slide down snowy hills and ice skate, discover nature’s wonders at the Space For Life, play games indoors and stay active and entertained with all kinds of special Spring Break activities.
+Spring break happens near the end of winter here in Montréal, usually in March, so kids can slide down snowy hills and ice skate, discover nature’s wonders at the Space for Life, play games indoors and stay active and entertained with all kinds of special activities.

 Activities for the whole family

-By early March, there's still time to enjoy classic Montréal winter activities, from sledding on the Mountain to bird watching at the Botanical Garden and ice skating next to the Saint-Lawrence River at the Natrel Skating Rink or next the Olympic Stadium at the V Winter Village, featuring extra activities during Spring Break.
-Downtown sparkles with winter festival MONTRÉAL EN LUMIÈRE, Feb.
-22 to March 4: enjoy excellent food, culture activities, the Art Souterrain exhibitions and a free outdoor site at Place des Festivals, where everyone can ride a Ferris wheel, go ice sliding, roast marshmallows and play with the high-tech ILLUMINART projections.
-Stay out past bedtime during epic all-nighter Nuit Blanche on March 3, with activities for all ages in venues across the city.
-Among the many free things to do this winter in Montréal, play video and board games in a fun atmosphere during Montréal Joue, Feb.
-24 to March 11.
-Wow the kids with a bird's eye view of Montréal from the top of the Montréal Tower at Olympic Stadium, on the tallest observation wheel in the country La Grande Roue de Montréal or from 46 floors above downtown at the Observatoire Place Ville Marie.
+By early March, there's still time to enjoy classic Montréal winter activities, from sledding on the mountain to bird watching at the Montréal Botanical Garden and ice skating next to the St. Lawrence River at the Natrel ice skating rink or next to the Olympic Stadium at Les Jeux d'hiver.
+Downtown sparkles with winter festival MONTRÉAL EN LUMIÈRE from February 21 to March 3: enjoy excellent food, culture activities, the Art Souterrain exhibitions and a free outdoor site at Place des Festivals, where everyone can ride a Ferris wheel, go ice sliding, roast marshmallows and play with the high-tech Illuminart projections.
+Stay out past bedtime during epic all-nighter Nuit Blanche à Montréal on March 2, with activities for all ages in venues across the city.
+Among the many free things to do this winter in Montréal, play video and board games in a fun atmosphere during Montréal joue, from February 23 to March 10.
+Wow the kids with a bird's-eye view of Montréal from the top of the Montréal Tower at Olympic Park, on the tallest observation wheel in the country, La Grande Roue de Montréal, or from 46 floors above downtown at the Observatoire Place Ville Marie.

 Toddlers, pre-schoolers and beyond